markusressel/openhasp-config-manager/README.md

 ## Deployment

-To deploy your configurations to the already connected OpenHASP devices, simply use the command line tool `openhasp-config-manager`:
+To deploy your configurations to the already connected openHASP devices, simply use the command line tool `openhasp-config-manager`:

 ```shell